Translating predictive distributions into informative priors: Examples

-We evaluate the faithfulness of the resulting prior distributions by inspecting the densities \(\pd(R^{2} \mid \lambda^{*})\) and \(\tp(R^{2})\) for the various targets (all distributions in this example have corresponding densities).
-A selected subset of the pairs of \((s_{1}, s_{2})\) values are displayed in Figure \ref{fig:r2_roundtrip_full} (complete results are in Appendix \ref{additional-information-for-the-r2-example} Figure \ref{fig:r2_roundtrip_full_supp}).
-The faithfulness of the Gaussian prior is universally poor, which we investigate further in Appendix \ref{additional-information-for-the-r2-example}.
+We evaluate faithfulness by inspecting the densities \(\pd(R^{2} \mid \lambda^{*})\) and \(\tp(R^{2})\) for the various targets (all distributions in this example have corresponding densities).
+A selected subset of the pairs of \((s_{1}, s_{2})\) values are displayed in Figure \ref{fig:r2_roundtrip_full} (complete results are in Supplement \ref{full-faithfulness-results}).
+The Gaussian prior is universally poorly faithful.
 Both shrinkage priors perform better in cases where one of \(s_{1}\) or \(s_{2}\) is less than 1, with the regularised horseshoe performing better for the \(s_{1} = s_{2} > 1\) cases.
-Interestingly, the results are not symmetric in \(s_{1}\) and \(s_{2}\); the Dirichlet-Laplace prior is able to match the \(s_{1} = 3, s_{2} = 0.69\) target well, with many of regularised horseshoe replicates performing poorly; whilst the relative performance is reversed for \(s_{1} = 0.69, s_{2} = 3\) (see Figure \ref{fig:r2_roundtrip_full_supp}).
+Interestingly, the results are not symmetric in \(s_{1}\) and \(s_{2}\); the Dirichlet-Laplace prior is able to match the \(s_{1} = 3, s_{2} = 0.69\) target well, with many of regularised horseshoe replicates performing poorly; whilst the relative performance is reversed for \(s_{1} = 0.69, s_{2} = 3\) (see Supplement Figure \ref{fig:r2_roundtrip_full_supp}).
 There is also perceptibly more variability in the regularised horseshoe replicates, which suggests the optimisation problem is more challenging and the predictive discrepancy objective is noisier.
-The multi-objective generally produces more variable sets of optima, which is expected, as it is a more difficult optimisation problem but we do not allow it additional computational resources.
-There is little visible difference between the two discrepancy functions.
+The multi-objective approach generally produces more variable sets of optima, which is expected, as it is a more difficult optimisation problem but we do not allow it additional computational resources.
+There is little visible difference between the CvM and AD discrepancy functions.
 Finally, as the values of \(s_{1}\) and \(s_{2}\) increase, the faithfulness of the shrinkage priors generally decreases.
-Across the full set of simulations, the regularised horseshoe is evidently the most flexible (Appendix \ref{additional-information-for-the-r2-example} Figure \ref{fig:r2_roundtrip_full_supp}).
+Across the full set of simulations, the regularised horseshoe is evidently the most flexible.